 Important Note: The SSA study environment does not include access to a CSU-Global instructor.
 As implied within the title of this option, this is a 100% self-guided process.
 Students who wish to have, or need the assistance and guidance of an instructor are encouraged to complete the credits through the traditional 8 week course.

 You will be responsible for learning the material on your own so we strongly encourage you to follow the schedule laid out in the SSA syllabus, purchase the suggested textbook, and complete all of the readings.
-You need an overall score of 70% or higher on the SSA to earn credit.
+You need an overall score of 70% or higher on the SSA to earn credit by the end of the 16 week SSA course.
 The following components all contribute to your overall score:

 - Pre-test: 2%

 An SSA Fee of $250 will be charged to your account at the beginning of the SSA course which allows you two attempts at the final exam within the 16 week time period for the course.
 When you have worked through the pre-test, practice quizzes and essay, and are ready to take the exam, you schedule a virtual proctored exam using your web camera on your computer.
 We generally recommend that you attempt a SSA for a topic in which you are already familiar.
 SSAs should not generally be used if you have no prior knowledge of the topic.